ctdk/homebrew-ctdk/README.md

 `brew tap ctdk/ctdk`

-Then, install the program you want with `brew install <program name>`.
+Then, install the program you want with `brew install <formula>`.

+You could also install a program with `brew install ctdk/ctdk/<formula>`, or via URL (but doing that way won't get updates) with `brew install https://raw.githubusercontent.com/ctdk/homebrew-ctdk/master/<formula>.rb`.

 Read more at the [homebrew tap documentation](https://github.com/Homebrew/brew/blob/master/share/doc/homebrew/brew-tap.md).